solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 What is further argued is only criticism of conclusions, which will I leave aside because if my facts are correct then this criticism falls by itself.

 As far as the authority of the Paris Academy is concerned, I only note that it is the same academy which, for nine years after the publication of Chladni's book on the cosmic origin of meteorites, declared the proposition of falling meteorites as madness but then, after all, it was only after nine years that a post office worker convinced himself of the incorrectness of their previous opinion.
-Their consolation at the time was the following phrases: "the fool believes", "the half-educated concludes", "the educated verifies", certainly light consolation for such errors (Quenstedt, Klar and Wahr p.
+Their consolation at the time was the following phrases: "the fool believes", "the half-educated concludes", "the educated verifies", certainly light consolation for such errors (Quenstedt, _Klar und Wahr_ p.
 287).

-When Mr. Rzehak summons the judgement of the _Comptes Rendus_, I must add that the member of the Paris Academy, Mr. Daubrée (not Dumas), who accepted my work replied to me that he had obtained similar forms through melting the forms found in the chondrites; however, at my request for information on such a melt product I received neither an answer nor such a product: proceedings which do not suggest the correctness of a claim.
+When Mr. Rzehak summons the judgement of the _Comptes Rendus_, I must add that the member of the Paris Academy, Mr. Daubrée (not Dumas), who accepted my work replied to me that he had obtained similar forms by melting the forms found in the chondrites; however, at my request for information on such a melt product I received neither an answer nor such a product: proceedings that do not suggest the correctness of a claim.

 In his book _Experimental Geology_, p.
 386, Mr. Daubrée depicts the Knyahynia meteorite, though not very accurately.
 That the inclusions have structures, he has overlooked, for the simple reason that all his investigations begin with powders and the melting of stone.